microsoft/pai/docs/manual/cluster-admin/how-to-manage-users-and-groups.md

 ##### Clean Previous Data

 Please clean all users' data.
-Because in this mode, user's permission will be managed by azure active directory.
+Because in this mode, the user's permission will be managed by the Azure active directory.
 The local data is useless.

 ```bash
 ./paictl.py service delete -n rest-server
 ```

-##### After all the steps above, push the configuration, and restart all OpenPAI services.
+##### After all the steps above, push the configuration and restart all OpenPAI services.

 ```bash
 ./paictl.py service stop